INGREDIENTS

 - Bring a large saucepan of water to a boil.
 Add edamame and cook until tender, 4 to 5 minutes or according to package directions.
 Drain.

-- Heat oil in a large saucepan over medium heat.
-Add onion and cook, stirring occasionally, until starting to soften, about 3 minutes.
+- Heat large saucepan over medium heat.
+Once pan is hot, add olive oil.
+When olive oil is shimmering, add onion and cook, stirring occasionally, until starting to soften, about 3 minutes.

 - Add zucchini and cook, covered, until the onions are starting to brown, about 3 minutes more.